christophstrasen/WorldObserver/docs_internal/fact_interest.md

 ## 1. Goals (near-term)

 - Let mods describe what upstream data they need (“declare interest”), without wiring their own probes.
-- Merge interests across mods into a single **effective** probe plan per fact type.
+- Merge interests across mods into a single **effective** probe plan per fact type (and per target bucket where relevant).
 - Enforce a global budget via the existing ingest scheduler + runtime controller, and **degrade gracefully**.
 - Keep API simple: **declare** interest (replace semantics by key), optional ranges, and **leases** so stale declarations expire.
 - Keep the current lifecycle rule: facts/probes only run while there is at least one subscriber to the related fact stream.